Divorce and Custody

 If we are unable to effectively resolve your divorce case, we prepare for trial.
 The length of the trial depends on the number of issues involved in your divorce case.
 Some cases are tried in a day, others take several days.
 Most often, the cases we take to trial involve custody battles.

 If you and your spouse cannot agree on the big issues, it is imperative that you speak with an experienced divorce lawyer.
 We can explain your rights and put together a plan of action for you and your family's well-being.

 Not every divorce is a long, expensive process.
 In many cases, the parties have reached agreement on most or all of the divorce issues.
-Our divorce lawyers in Arlington and Mesquite can help finish your uncontested divorce quickly, efficiently and inexpensively.
+Our divorce lawyers can help finish your uncontested divorce quickly, efficiently and inexpensively.
 The minimum waiting period for a divorce in Texas is 60 days, after the initial filing.

 Usually only one of the spouses hires a divorce lawyer to prepare the necessary paperwork.
 If, for example, you hire our divorce law firm to handle an uncontested divorce, we will prepare and file the divorce petition and divorce decree.
 Your spouse only needs to read and sign the agreement.
 They may call to ask us general questions throughout the process, but they must always bear in mind that we work for you as your divorce lawyer.